 An estimate of usage not yet billed is included in revenues from the regulated distribution of natural gas and electricity.
-The estimate is derived from unbilled gas and electricity distribution services supplied to customers and is from the date of the last meter reading and uses historical consumption patterns.
+The estimate is derived from unbilled gas and electricity distribution services supplied to customers and is based on historical consumption patterns.
 Management applies judgment to the measure and value of the estimated consumption.